Miss Austria: Big Four pageants representatives

 The following women have represented Austria in the Big Four international beauty pageants, the four major international beauty pageants for women.
 These are Miss World, Miss Universe, Miss International and Miss Earth.

 Miss Universe Austria

-The Miss Austria competes at Miss Universe pageant.
-Between 2005-2012, Austria did not participate at the Miss Universe pageant due to lack sponsorship.
+The Miss Austria competes at the Miss Universe pageant.
+Between 2005 and 2012, Austria did not participate at the Miss Universe pageant due to lack of sponsorship.
 In 2013, Miss Austria Organization regained the license to compete at the Miss Universe pageant.
 In 2018, the organization returned the local franchise to the MUO organization.